CosmicScale/PSBBN-Definitive-English-Patch/README.md

 # Notes

 ## OSDMenu MBR
 Written by [pcm720](https://github.com/pcm720).
-This program is executed on every system boot or when an application is launched from **PSBBN**.
+This program is executed on every system boot and when an application is launched from **PSBBN**.
 It is a homebrew replacement for Sony’s original MBR program.
 It is responsible for initializing the hardware, launching applications and game discs.

 **OSDMenu MBR** comes with many advantages over the original implementation including support for launching ELFs by holding a gamepad button at startup, skipping the "PlayStation 2" logo when [launching PS2 game discs](#launching-ps1-and-ps2-game-discs), adjusting video modes when [launching imported PS1 game discs](#launching-ps1-and-ps2-game-discs), [Visual Game ID](#game-id) for the Retro GEM, modifying system settings, and launching games via [OPL](#open-ps2-loader-opl), [NHDDL](#neutrino-and-nhddl) and [POPStarter](#popstarter-and-virtual-memory-cards).